 Today's episode of "Watch Me Code," continues on from Episode 4 in developing the shared pipeline library to use for building projects for the Apache Maven project.

 The mission of the Apache Software Foundation is to provide software for the public good.
 Since the Jenkinsfile will be part of the source code and hence released with the Apache Maven project, the Apache Maven project needs to ensure that the Jenkinsfile can be used by others.
-This is probably not a goal that everyone would share, but it means that we need a way to extract the information that is specific to a particular Jenkins master and encode it within an API that other Jenkins masters can then implement.
+This is probably not a goal that everyone would share, but it means that we need a way to extract the information that is specific to a particular Jenkins controller and encode it within an API that other Jenkins controllers can then implement.

 By the end of this episode we have: